 PHL 301 History of Ancient and Medieval Philosophy (3) A study of major philosophical works in the Western tradition from the beginnings of philosophy in ancient Greece to the end of the medieval period, culminating in Aquinas.
 Offered annually.
-Prerequisite: PHL 110 or permission of instructor.

 PHL 302 History of Modern and Contemporary Philosophy (3) A study of major philosophical works in the Western tradition from Descartes through Hegel in the modern period, and Heidegger, Sartre, Russell, Wittgenstein, et.al. in the contemporary period.
 Offered annually.
-Prerequisite: PHL 110 or permission of instructor.
-PHL 301 is strongly recommended.